cosmos/cosmos-sdk/x/staking/README.md

 The staking validator set is updated during this process by state transitions that run at the end of every block.
-As a part of this process any updated validators are also returned back to CometBFT for inclusion in the Tendermint validator set which is responsible for validating CometBFT messages at the consensus layer.
+As a part of this process any updated validators are also returned back to CometBFT for inclusion in the CometBFT validator set which is responsible for validating CometBFT messages at the consensus layer.
 Operations are as following: